OCB7D2D/OcbRemoteDescription/README.md

-# OCB Remote Description Mod - 7 Days to Die (V1.0 exp) Addon
+# OCB Remote Description Mod - 7 Days to Die (V1.0) Addon

 This mod is meant to be used by other mods in order to provide remote information when looking at blocks.
 On a